How Sabrina Bolivar's grandmother saved her from Al-Arqam, she's now urging everyone to stop supporting GISB

 @sabbybolivar on her TikTok video with "Stop backing them (GISB)" Malay text overlay.

-"Pray that our mother becomes strong and recovers," she ended her second TikTok video, speaking on the cult and convincing the public not to express further support for the group since evidence of neglect and abuse had been shown.
+"Pray that our mother becomes strong and recovers," she said ending her second TikTok video, speaking on the cult and convincing the public not to express further support for the group since evidence of neglect and abuse had been shown.